ranjanumesh/aws-cloud-services/README.md

 # aws-training
-All that you need to start enjoying the work in AWS
+All that you need to know to start enjoying the work in AWS